Rajpratik71/Mininet-wiki/Mininet/VM-Setup-Notes.md

 <verbatim>
 ssh -Y openflow@openflow</verbatim>

-If you're running the VM under QEMU/KVM with -net user and the <code>hostfwd</code> option as recommended above, the VM IP address is irrelevant.
+If you're running the VM under QEMU/KVM with -net user and the `hostfwd` option as recommended above, the VM IP address is irrelevant.
 Instead you tell SSH to connect to port 8022 on the host:

 	ssh -Y -p 8022 openflow@localhost